anands-repo/hello/README.md

-# HELLO: Haplotype Elucidation through neural-network supported Log Likelihood Optimization
+# HELLO: A DNN-based small variant caller

 The repository contains files for HELLO - a small variant caller that is designed for running standalone and hybrid small variant calling.